Another Cog Success --

 Exhausted all appeals in state and federal court?

 Coggeshall—the name may set you free.

 Be advised that the choice of a lawyer is an important decision.
 We encourage any interested party to contact counsel of their choosing.
-John Coggeshall is an attorney licensed to practice law in the Commonwealth of Virginia.
-Mr. Coggeshall makes every attempt to comply with all legal and ethical requirements.
-Mr. Coggeshall has the ability to file pardons in any state or Commonwealth in the United States as an agent/representative authorized by the petitioner and in association with (and under the supervision of) an attorney licensed in your state or Commonwealth.
-Prior results cannot and do not guarantee or predict a similar outcome with respect to any future matter, including yours, in which a lawyer or law firm may be retained.
-Each pardon petition offers its own merits and issues.
-All pardon petition inquiries are carefully screened and selected.
+John Coggeshall has been licensed to practice law in the Commonwealth of Virginia for more than 25 years.
+He is authorized to prepare and file pardon petitions in every state and US territory and the District of Columbia, sometimes in association with other law firms.
+Prior results cannot and do not guarantee or predict a similar outcome with respect to any future matter, including yours.
+Each pardon petition offers its own merits, challenges and issues.
+All pardon petitioners are carefully scrutinized and considered.